Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 ## Anki Desktop
 This note supports Anki versions 2.1.50 and above, with primary support given to the latest stable Anki versions (2.1.60+ & Qt6).

 Limited support will be given for older versions of Anki, and there are certain features that are known to break on Anki versions 2.1.49 and below.
+In other words, this note is incompatable for Anki versions 2.1.49 or older.

 ## Mobile (AnkiDroid and AnkiMobile)
 jp-mining-note finally supports AnkiDroid and AnkiMobile,